-As we reflect on 2017, we thank all in our community who made this year such a success: our gardeners, our generous sponsors, and our community supporters.
+What amazing years we have had at the Keystone-Monon Community Garden at Arsenal Park!
+We want to thank all in our community who made it such a success: our gardeners, our generous sponsors, and our community supporters.
 We are so grateful for you!

-- In August, our first Neighborhood Garden Tour raised over $600.
-Close to 30 participants visited five different gardens, and we welcomed the support of 11 business sponsors!
+- In August, our second Neighborhood Garden Tour raised over $430 for the garden.
+Close to 20 participants visited six gardens, and we welcomed the support of 13 local business sponsors!

-- We hosted a seed giveaway, garden soil workshop, and seedling sale, open to all in our community.
+- We hosted a seed giveaway, cover crop workshop, essential oils workshop, and seedling sale, open to all in our community, raising over $560.

 - We partnered with so many in our community!
 We would be nothing without our community partners and supporters.
 Please support them year-round and during this holiday season.
 And the biggest thanks go to Indy Parks and Recreation for their continued support of the garden.